QuarkChain/bench_kvdb/doc/paper.md

 ---

-### Three Phases of I/O Behavior
+### Three Cache-Driven Phases of Read I/O Behavior

+Based on the two cache inflection points defined above, we partition the cache space into three phases and describe the expected read I/O behavior in each.

 - **Phase 1 — `Cache < Inflection Point 1`**
-  Filter and Top-Index misses are common → many unnecessary SST checks → higher I/O.
+  Filter and Top-Index misses are frequent → many unnecessary SST checks → **higher expected read I/O cost**.

 - **Phase 2 — `Inflection Point 1 < Cache < Inflection Point 2`**
-  Filters + Top-Index are cached → negative lookups become nearly free → rapid drop in I/O as index blocks begin to cache.
+  Filters and Top-Index are cached → negative lookups are largely resolved in memory → read I/O is **expected to decrease** as index blocks begin to reside in cache.

 - **Phase 3 — `Cache > Inflection Point 2`**
-  All index blocks are cached → remaining I/O comes mainly from data blocks → diminishing returns beyond this point.
+  Filters and all index blocks are cached → remaining I/O is **expected to come primarily from data blocks** → diminishing returns beyond this point.

 ---

 ### Experimental Setup